Articles in this section

 When I try to open AntiMicro, the program window never appears.

-If AntiMicro is set to Launch in Tray, you will need to use the tray icon to display the program window.
-In the bottom right corner of your desktop, select the small arrow to show hidden tray icons.
-Click the gamepad icon to open the AntiMicro program window.
+If AntiMicro is set to Launch in Tray, use the tray icon to display the program window.
+In the bottom right corner of your desktop, select the small arrow to show hidden tray icons, then click the gamepad icon to open AntiMicro.

 adaptive35.png

-When I press a button on the Adaptive Controller, it doesn't work how I want it to or it doesn't work at all.
+When I press a button on the Adaptive Controller, it doesn't work as expected or doesn't work at all.

-Open a Notepad text document and then press a button on the Adaptive Controller.
-You should see a text string corresponding to the input assigned to that button.
+Open a Notepad text document and press a button on the Adaptive Controller.
+A text string corresponding to the assigned input should appear.
 Double-check that the assigned strings are correct.
-If no text appears, there may be a problem with the hardware connection.
+If no text appears, there may be a hardware connection problem.

 adaptive36.png